Definition/Introduction

 Issues of Concern

-Without a foundational understanding of hypothesis testing, p values, confidence intervals, and the difference between statistical and clinical significance, it may affect healthcare providers' ability to make clinical decisions without relying purely on the research investigators deemed level of significance.
-Therefore, an overview of these concepts is provided to allow medical professionals to use their expertise to determine if results are reported sufficiently and if the study outcomes are clinically appropriate to be applied in healthcare practice.
+Without a foundational understanding of hypothesis testing, p values, confidence intervals, and the difference between statistical and clinical significance, healthcare providers' ability to make clinical decisions without relying purely on the research investigators' deemed level of significance may be affected.
+Therefore, an overview of these concepts is provided to allow medical professionals to use their expertise to determine if results are reported sufficiently and if the study outcomes are clinically appropriate for healthcare practice.

 Hypothesis Testing

 Investigators conducting studies need research questions and hypotheses to guide analyses.
-Starting with broad research questions (RQs), investigators then identify a gap in current clinical practice or research.
-Any research problem or statement is grounded in a better understanding of relationships between two or more variables.
-For this article, we will use the following research question example:
+Starting with broad research questions (RQs), investigators identify a gap in current clinical practice or research.
+Any research problem or statement is grounded in a better understanding of the relationships between 2 or more variables.
+For this topic, we use the following research question example:

 Research Question: Is Drug 23 an effective treatment for Disease A?